Delicately Moving the Clock

 Remove glass shelves and pack them first.
 Pack each glass component by itself.
 Even if they seem sturdy, they could chip or crack during transport.
 Wrap glass items in thick packing materials.
 Mark the wrapped items as ‘fragile’.
 Cover fragile items with protective wrapping before placing them in the box.
 Wrap cardboard and bubble wrap between the hammers and bells.
 Install the foam blocks or cardboard above the pulleys between the clock cable.

 This puts tension on the cables, keeping them out of the way.
 Remove the pendulum and weight with care.
 Take extra caution here.
 Be careful not to damage the spring or movement kit.
 Avoid leaving the weights inside of the clock, as they can move around and break the glass.
-Label each weight as left, center, or right, depending
+Label each weight as left, center, or right.
+Do this immediately to avoid confusion later on.

 Make sure there is enough padding between the chains and cables.
 If the cable weight is heavy, removing it may be a good option.
 This will prevent internal damage when you move the clock.
 If they are not removed, they could become tangled during transport.